-Australia’s largest and flashiest city (though not its capital), Sydney is point of entry for most arrivals Down Under.
+Sydney is Australia’s largest and flashiest city and the main point of entry for most arrivals Down Under.
 Home to icons such as Sydney Opera House and Sydney Harbour Bridge, and in close proximity to beautiful beaches, Sydney offers plenty to fill any itinerary.
 Time-pressed travelers can hit the top sights on half- or full-day tours by foot, bus, or boat.
 While those with more time to spare can take a backstage tour of Sydney Opera House, try a surfing lesson on Bondi Beach, and venture into the nearby Blue Mountains on a day trip.

-Boasting both the Sydney Opera House and Sydney Harbour Bridge, Sydney Harbour tops most must-see lists.
-Travelers have options for taking in the views: on a walking tour, on a sightseeing cruise, and from the top of the bridge.
+Home to both the Sydney Opera House and Sydney Harbour Bridge, Sydney Harbour tops most must-see lists.
+Travelers have many options for taking in the views including: on a walking tour, on a sightseeing cruise, and from the top of the bridge.
 If views of the Opera House are not enough, travelers can step inside for a closer look.

 This full-day experience takes in all the top sights, from the harbor to Manly Beach.
-The lunch cruise option provides the best views.
+This lunch cruise option provides the best views.

 This tour allows clients to get an insider’s perspective on the Sydney Opera House by visiting normally off-limits areas.

 Sydney Harbour Sunset Dinner Cruise